-The title of this blog is actually the title of a very recent SHERM article: The C-suite Lacks Confidence in HR Data Analytics.
+The title of this blog is actually the title of a very recent SHRM article: The C-suite Lacks Confidence in HR Data Analytics.
 But Why?
 Click on the link I’ve provided and you can read the article.

 I’ll save you the trouble of reading this article.
 C-Suite executives simply do not believe the data.
 Data analytics and confusing top executives who simply don’t have confidence that whatever algorithms are used make the correct assumptions.
 An example in the article is Quality of Hire.

 The article points out that there is no standard definition of quality of hire.
 So the C-suite might see a statistic showing – I’ll make this up – 97.5% of their hires are good performers ….
 But the research shows that they do not believe it.
 They shouldn’t!

 A couple of years ago I was Special Advisor to American Productivity and Quality Center study of Quality of Hire.
 One of the participating companies you know well and the head of HR made that claim: he said 97.5% of the people they’ve hired in recent years turned out to be good performers.
 Asked about the analytics, that head of HR said hiring managers are asked 30 days after hiring someone, does the person you hired 30 days ago have skills to do the job?
 HUH?
 Excellent skills?
 The skills to do a great job?
 APQC asked him, what percent of the people hired turn out to be high performers and the head of HR said, “about 20%!”
 Some difference – the CEO’s dashboard weekly shows 97.5% are good hires when in fact only 20% turn out to be the high performers the CEO expected.
 How can the C-suite make smart decisions about succession if they do not have a clue how good their employees are?